 From 2008 to 2011, we recruited 2001 pregnant women from 10 Canadian cities.
 We followed them at each trimester and at birth, collecting a wealth of data from questionnaires and physical measurements (e.g., blood pressure, weight).
 We also collected biological specimens from the mother (blood, urine, hair, milk) and the infant at birth (cord blood, meconium).

-Between 2011 and 2018, we have completed three follow-up studies (MIREC-ID, MIREC-CD3, and MIREC-CD Plus).
+Since 2011, we have completed the MIREC-ID and MIREC-CD Plus follow-up studies.
 In 2018, we started a 3-phase follow-up study called MIREC-ENDO.
 ENDO stands for endocrine, named for the endocrine system which secretes hormones into the bloodstream to regulate body functions.
-We completed Phase I in 2021, and are preparing to begin Phase II in 2022.
+We completed Phase I in 2021, and are currently conducting Phase II.

 MIREC also includes a data and biospecimens Biobank, for future research.
 We refer to this body of research as the MIREC Research Platform.